IsacKun220/com1001/FAQ.md

 * Ask your demonstrator via Slack, or in person if you're reading this in a lab class.

-* Although staff emails are listed on Blackboard, please only use these as a last resort.
+* Although staff email addresses are listed on Blackboard, please only use these as a *last resort*.

 #### 1. When I try to run `sinatra` I get a `sinatra: command not found` message at the terminal, and my code refuses to run.